Letters of Recommendation

 How do I submit my letters of evaluation?

-You will need to send your letter requests through the OptomCAS application service so that your evaluators will be able to directly upload their letters into the application system.
-When you submit the name and pertinent information of each of your evaluators into their OptomCAS application, the OptomCAS “Messenger” will send that evaluator an email to the email address provided by you giving a link into your application and a password.
-Keep in mind that OptomCAS application does not open until early July and will not keep your letters for the next application cycle.
+You will send your letter requests through the OptomCAS application service so that your evaluators will be able to directly upload their letters into the application system.
+When you submit the information of your evaluators into your OptomCAS application, the OptomCAS “Messenger” will send that evaluator an email giving a link into your application and a password.
+Keep in mind that the OptomCAS does not open until early July and will not keep your letters for the next application cycle.

 Writing your personal statement for the OptomCAS application can be daunting.
 Although most students focus mainly on GPA and OAT scores, the personal statement is a very important component of your application and should be carefully written.
 This is your opportunity to highlight things about you that are not mentioned in other sections of your application and to distinguish yourself from other applicants.